 Tuesday Partly cloudy.
 Medium (40%) chance of showers, most likely in the evening.
 Winds W 15 to 20 km/h turning NW 15 to 25 km/h during the morning and early afternoon.

-Tuesday Partly cloudy.
-Winds NW 15 to 25 km/h turning W 20 to 30 km/h during the day then decreasing to 15 to 20 km/h during the evening.
+Wednesday Partly cloudy.
+Winds W 15 to 20 km/h tending SW during the day then becoming light during the afternoon.

 Riverland Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|